 Your support and contributions will enable us to meet our goals and improve conditions.
 Your generous donation will fund our mission.

 Like many California Small Businesses, Hairendipity has reopened and is committed to ensuring our clients' and stylists' health and safety is our top priority.
 We are navigating unprecedented challenges brought on by Coronavirus.
-Although we are always following and keeping up to date with cleanliness and sanitation standards in the industry, we have recently added additional safety practices in accordance with California Department of Public Health's industry guidance, to include:
+Although we are always following and keeping up to date with cleanliness and sanitation standards in the industry, we have recently added additional safety practices in accordance with California Department of Public Health's industry guidance,

 We pray that our stylists and extended salon family continue to remain healthy and medically unaffected by the Covid-19 Pandemic.

 Hairendipity Salon has been overwhelmed with support from our community.
 We've put together this special page to keep you informed on the salon's status.
-Additionally, we have a number of options available to help support your favorite stylists during this time.
-Take advantage of exaggerated discounts on future services, product bundles, and salon merch like t-shirts, hoodies, hats, hair accessories, etc.

 We thank you for your continued support!